 RSP Records Retention and Disposition

-California State University Channel Islands (CI) Research & Sponsored Programs (RSP) is distributed by function among the various offices involved in managing sponsored programs.
+California State University Channel Islands (CSUCI) Research & Sponsored Programs (RSP) records retention is distributed by function among the various offices involved in managing sponsored programs.
 Below is a breakdown of records retention by office.

 Research & Sponsored Programs (Project File):

-Project file created immediately upon award notification includes a copy of the Letter of Award, approved proposal and budget, executed contract/agreement or other official notification, and pre-award institutional approvals/certifications/assurances for the application submitted to the funding agency.
+Project file created immediately upon award notification includes a copy of the award instrument, approved proposal and budget, and pre-award institutional approvals/certifications/assurances for the application submitted to the sponsor.

-RSP maintains the Project file in the RSP office for the life of the project which includes additional documents such as: the any contractual modifications/amendments, budget revisions, PI meeting checklist, and other important non-financial compliance documentation.
-This documentation is retained for a minimum of three years following the submission of the final report, or as long as required by the sponsor.
+RSP maintains the Project file in the RSP office for the life of the project that includes additional documents such as: any award modifications/amendments, budget revisions, PI meeting checklist, and other important non-financial compliance documentation.
+This documentation is retained for a minimum of three years following the submission of the final expenditure report, or as long as required by the sponsor.

-Following the closing of a contract or grant, files are transferred to the RSP storage area where they are stored for a minimum period of three years.
-Files may be kept for a longer period of time when required by the sponsor (for example, non-governmental sponsors typical require documentation to be kept for a period of 7 years following project closure).
+Files may be kept for a longer period of time when required by the sponsor (for example, non-governmental sponsors typically require documentation to be kept for a period of 7 years following project closure).
 After three years (or after sponsor-specified timeframe), records are removed and processed for destruction.

-CI Foundation (Program File):
+California State University Channel Islands Foundation (Program File):

-Responsible for maintaining records in accordance with the CI records retention schedule and policy for any CIsponsored program records.
+Responsible for maintaining records in accordance with the CSUCI records retention schedule and policy for any California State University Channel Islands Foundation sponsored program records.

 Responsible for passing on all documentation (incoming and outgoing) to stateside departments and for ensuring retention of relevant pre-award and post-award non-financial documents.